How to sell a service with uncertain outcomes: Necessity of two-part tariffs and voluntary usage

-Previous models to sell contracts either assume forced payments for each outcome regardless of whether the price exceeds the buyer's valuation of the outcome, for example selling hidden actions \citep{bernasconi2024agent}, or charges only a lump sum payment for the action without requiring usage payments, for example selling lotteries \citep{chen2015complexity}.
+\begin{remark} Past works on contract design assume forced payments for each outcome regardless of whether the price exceeds the buyer's valuation of the outcome, for example selling hidden actions \citep{bernasconi2024agent}, or charge only a lump sum payment for the action without requiring usage payments, for example selling lotteries \citep{chen2015complexity}.
 A natural question is why we should consider a two-part payment scheme that first charges an upfront price but then allows buyers the freedom to accept or reject the realized outcome.
-From a technical perspective, \cref{voluntary-usage-subsumes} proves that the maximum seller profit is \emph{always} weakly higher under voluntary usage than under mandatory usage, and furthermore sometimes significantly so, as characterized by the prior-dependent multiplicative factor $H_\mu\in [H_T, T)$.
-But also in practice, voluntary usage gives the buyer the freedom of choice and hence could be more attractive from a marketing standpoint.
+From a technical perspective, \cref{voluntary-usage-subsumes} proves that the maximum seller profit is \emph{always} weakly higher under voluntary usage than under mandatory usage, and furthermore sometimes significantly so, as characterized by the multiplicative factor $H_\mu\in [H_T, T)$.
+But also in practice, voluntary usage gives the buyer the freedom to choose and hence could be more attractive from a marketing standpoint. \end{remark}

 Our result may appear counterintuitive since one might think the seller should benefit when they have the power to enforce something, in this case the buyer's acceptance of the outcome.
-Evidently, this line of thinking is flawed.
 While the mandatory usage requirement is beneficial {\em after} the buyer has chosen to participate, it reduces the likelihood that a buyer participates in the mechanism.
 Under mandatory usage the seller has to incentivize the buyer more to participate in the mechanism.
-Voluntary usage, on the other hand, reduces the buyer's risk that arises from the uncertain nature of outcomes and hence can make buyers value a contract \emph{more}.
+Voluntary usage, on the other hand, reduces the buyer's risk from the uncertain nature of outcomes and hence can make buyers value a contract \emph{more}.
 This makes them more willing to pay a higher upfront price, leading to increased seller profit.